MrShiny608/MrShiny608/_posts_md/2025-04-29-AdversarialInterviews.md

 Some job postings provide little more than a list of technologies, offering no clarity on the actual work involved - sometimes not even mentioning the sector.
 Many also fail to disclose salary ranges altogether.
 When they do, the ranges are often extremely broad; £60,000–£100,000 is surprisingly common, and I even spotted one today listing £80,000–£300,000.

-While flexibility is important, salary ranges that wide often signal a lack of clarity about the role’s seniority or scope.
+While flexibility is important, salary ranges that wide often signal a lack of clarity about the role's seniority or scope.
 More often than not, I assume that companies intend to offer salaries at the lower end of the range, with the upper figure serving mainly to attract attention.

 Transparency about the role and compensation is essential to building trust with candidates from the outset.